-To do so is purely personal choice, but it's really up to you.
+Personally, I would suggest that if you are trying this, you should really only do so on a concert or tenor uke, as the Soprano is really designed for the high G sound, but then you know Got A Ukulele - no rules - if you want a low G soprano, that's up to you!
 I personally think the low G makes the uke sound too much like a guitar, and prefer the high G sound.
+In fact many would say that the high G sound IS the sound of the ukulele.
 That said, I can think of some songs where that extra bass of a low G would really add to the strum.